znields/search-queue/README.md

 #### Prepended Phrase

 The prepended phrase is added to the beginning of every search made by SearchQueue.
-For example, if the prepended phrase is set to "Apple" and the first search term is set to "iPhone", when the user makes the first search, results for the phrase "Apple iPhone" will be displayed.
+For example, if the prepended phrase is set to "Apple" and the first search term is set to "iPhone" when the user makes the first search, results for the phrase "Apple iPhone" will be displayed.

 #### Appended Phrase

 The 'Appended phrase' is added to the end of every search made by SearchQueue.
-For example, if the appended phrase is set to "stock price" and the first search term is set to "Apple", when the user makes the first search, results for the phrase "Apple stock price" will be displayed.
+For example, if the appended phrase is set to "stock price" and the first search term is set to "Apple" when the user makes the first search, results for the phrase "Apple stock price" will be displayed.

 #### Import